nf-core/dualrnaseq/docs/parameters.md

 > Note: by default, the pipeline expects paired-end data.
 If you have single-end data, you need to specify `--single_end` on the command line when launched.
 For example: `--single_end --input '*.fastq'`

-To learn more about best practices for raw fastq file naming, please check `Input sequence reads` section of the [usage.md](docs/usage.md).
+To learn more about best practices for file naming, please see the `Input sequence reads` section from [usage.md](docs/usage.md).

 ## 4. FastQC and Adapter trimming

 ### FastQC

-By default, the pipeline utilizes FastQC tool for quality control of raw sequencing reads.
+By default, the pipeline uses FastQC to generate quality control metrics from raw sequencing reads.
 To learn more on FastQC, please check [`FastQC website.`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 #### `--skip_fastqc`